 In case of joint products, the main objective of accounting of the cost is to apportion the joint costs incurred up to the split off point.
 As discussed earlier, the manufacturing process is same up to a certain stage and after crossing that stage; each product has distinct manufacturing process.
 Therefore the main problem is apportionment of the joint cost or the cost incurred up to the split off point.
 The total cost of production of the joint product will be cost incurred up to the split off point duly apportioned plus the cost incurred after the split off point.
-There is no problem of charging the cost incurred after the split off point as the cost can be identified easily.
-The main problem therefore is that of apportionment of the joint cost and the following methods are used for apportioning the same.
+There is no problem of charging the cost incurred after the split off point.
+There is no problem therefore is that of apportionment of the joint cost are used for apportioning the same.